danialrami/danialrami-com/content/posts/MCPs and Genèse Dodécaphonique.md

 The marriage of specialized musical knowledge with the emerging capabilities of LLMs and Model Context Protocols represents a new frontier for sound designers.
 By building custom tools that encapsulate theoretical frameworks like Merlet's modal system, we can make complex musical concepts immediately applicable to our creative workflows.

 As we continue to develop these integrations, the boundary between conceptual thinking and implementation will become increasingly fluid.
 Sound designers will be able to move seamlessly between high-level musical ideas and their concrete sonic realizations, opening new possibilities for creative exploration.

-I invite fellow sound designers to experiment with custom LLM tools and contribute to the development of audio-focused MCPs.
-The code for my Merlet Mode Generator is available at [repository link], and I welcome collaboration on extending its capabilities.

----

-_What innovative ways are you using LLMs in your sound design workflow?
-I'd love to hear your thoughts and experiences in the comments below._

 [^1]: